Snowball Earth: Banded iron formations

 Banded iron formations (BIF) are sedimentary rocks of layered iron oxide and iron-poor chert.
 In the presence of oxygen, iron naturally rusts and becomes insoluble in water.
 The banded iron formations are commonly very old and their deposition is often related to the oxidation of Earth's atmosphere during the Palaeoproterozoic era, when dissolved iron in the ocean came in contact with photosynthetically produced oxygen and precipitated out as iron oxide.

 The bands were produced at the tipping point between an anoxic and an oxygenated ocean.
 Since today's atmosphere is oxygen-rich (nearly 21% by volume) and in contact with the oceans, it is not possible to accumulate enough iron oxide to deposit a banded formation.
 The only extensive iron formations that were deposited after the Palaeoproterozoic (after 1.8 billion years ago) are associated with Cryogenian glacial deposits.

 For such iron-rich rocks to be deposited there would have to be anoxia in the ocean, so that much dissolved iron (as ferrous oxide) could accumulate before it met an oxidant that would precipitate it as ferric oxide.
 For the ocean to become anoxic it must have limited gas exchange with the oxygenated atmosphere.
-Proponents of the hypothesis argue that the reappearance of BIF in the sedimentary record is a result of limited oxygen levels in an ocean sealed by sea-ice, while opponents suggest that the rarity of the BIF deposits may indicate that they formed in inland seas.
+Proponents of the hypothesis argue that the reappearance of BIF in the sedimentary record is a result of limited oxygen levels in an ocean sealed by sea-ice.
+Near the end of a glaciation period, a reestablishment of gas exchange between the ocean and atmosphere oxidised seawater rich in ferrous iron would occur.
+A positive shift in δ56FeIRMM-014 from the lower to upper layers of Cryogenian BIFs may reflect an increase in ocean acidification, as the upper layers were deposited as more and more oceanic ice cover melted away and more carbon dioxide was dissolved by the ocean.

+Opponents of the hypothesis suggest that the rarity of the BIF deposits may indicate that they formed in inland seas.
 Being isolated from the oceans, such lakes could have been stagnant and anoxic at depth, much like today's Black Sea; a sufficient input of iron could provide the necessary conditions for BIF formation.
-A further difficulty in suggesting that BIFs marked the end of the glaciation is that they are found interbedded with glacial sediments.
-BIFs are also strikingly absent during the Marinoan glaciation.
+A further difficulty in suggesting that BIFs marked the end of the glaciation is that they are found interbedded with glacial sediments; such interbedding has been suggested to be an artefact of Milankovitch cycles, which would have periodically warmed the seas enough to allow gas exchange between the atmosphere and ocean and precipitate BIFs.

 Cap carbonate rocks

 Around the top of Neoproterozoic glacial deposits there is commonly a sharp transition into a chemically precipitated sedimentary limestone or dolomite metres to tens of metres thick.
 These cap carbonates sometimes occur in sedimentary successions that have no other carbonate rocks, suggesting that their deposition is result of a profound aberration in ocean chemistry.

-These cap carbonates have unusual chemical composition, as well as strange sedimentary structures that are often interpreted as large ripples.
+These cap carbonates have unusual chemical composition as well as strange sedimentary structures that are often interpreted as large ripples.